tldr-pages/tldr/pages/common/borg.md

 `borg prune --keep-within 7d --list {{/path/to/repo/folder}}`

-- Mount a repository as a FUSE filesystem
+- Mount a repository as a FUSE filesystem:

 `borg mount {{/path/to/repo/folder::Monday}} {{/path/to/mountpoint}}`